Regulated access to nuclear energy: the battle has only just begun...

 From Arenh to Aren?

-The volume of Arenh would thus be increased to 100%, and all electricity suppliers (EDF as well as new entrants) would be able to acquire Arenh according to their customer portfolio, with fair distribution keys when demand exceeds supply.
+The volume of Arenh would thus be increased to 100%, and all electricity suppliers (EDF and new entrants alike) would be able to acquire Arenh according to their customer portfolio, with equitable distribution keys when demand outstrips supply.
 Arenh would become Aren, as new nuclear power would also be concerned.
 This would mean splitting EDF into two companies, one fully public and regulated, the other partially public and more integrated into market mechanisms.

 Boris Solier, Senior Lecturer in Economics, Associate Researcher at Art-Dev and Climate Economics Chair, University of Montpellier and Jacques Percebois, Professor Emeritus in Economics, Associate Researcher at the Climate Economics Chair (Paris-Dauphine), University of Montpellier